tetriskillerh/gtaoautoapps-Fix/README.md

 - Toggles the display of the NoSave status.
 - When enabled, a tooltip will show whether NoSave Mode is active or inactive.
 - Use this to visually monitor the NoSave state.
+- Hold `Numpad9` to activate debugging tooltips for better troubleshooting.
 - **Default:** `off`.

 ---

 ## NOTES
 - Feel free to change hotkeys to your own preferences (if using the `.ahk` version).
 - If you encounter issues, ensure all requirements are met and admin rights are granted.
 - Before creating a new issue, please check the [Known Bugs](#known-bugs) section to see if the problem is already documented.

 ---